yamatt/blog/content/blog/reminiscing-over-the-owasp-top-10.md

 * A09:2021-Security Logging and Monitoring Failures: Is it a failure?
 Or does it not exist?
 * Also _A06:2021-Vulnerable and Outdated Components_ and _A08:2021-Software and Data Integrity Failures_ are too closely related.

 It's a shame.
+The goal of including securing pipelines is admirable, but if I was looking for advice on that I would not refer to OWASP.
 I think I will still use the 2017 reference for most conversations.